The Kirkby Project: Keep Everton In Our City Campaign

 At an open meeting for Evertonians on 10 March 2007, a movement named Keep Everton In Our City (KEIOC) was inaugurated, with the stated aim of preventing Everton Football Club moving to a site that they did not feel was adequate for a Premier league football club for varying reasons.

 Liverpool Council Leader, Liberal Democrat Warren Bradley, was in attendance and stated that the City Council have a strong desire to keep Everton Football Club within the city.
 He and Joe Anderson, leader of the opposition Labour group, later accused the previous council of 'shame' in not doing enough to keep Everton within the city boundaries.

 Former Everton players have backed the KEIOC movement including ex-Everton fans favourite Duncan Ferguson and Tony Kay.Former Everton manager David Moyes was photographed with fan campaign group Keep Everton in Our City during a pre-season tour in the United States.
 A club official said '"He was not aware of the wording on the banner when the photograph was taken.'".
 David Moyes has never commented.

 Keep Everton In Our City went on to voice their concerns over the stadium proposal at the Public Inquiry.

-Naming Rights
+Naming rights

-Everton chairman Bill Kenwright has announced that Everton F.C. are looking to sell naming rights for the proposed new stadium.

-The club's press officer Ian Ross said that the club could obtain up to £6million per annum for the naming rights.
+The club's press officer Ian Ross said that the club could obtain up to £6million per annum for the naming rights for the new stadium.